 This Community Outreach and Communications Plan (COCP) is being developed in coordination with EPA.
 The COCP outlines actions that will be used to engage with community members during construction activities related to the cleanup of the upper reach.
 It also identifies community concerns and priorities related to construction activities.
-LDWG, EPA and other implementing entities will use this information to address concerns about construction activities to the best extent possible.
+LDWG, their representatives, and EPA will use this information to address concerns about construction activities to the best extent possible.

-To develop this draft plan, LDWG conducted informal conversations with businesses and organizations in the spring and summer of 2023.
+To develop this plan, LDWG conducted informal conversations and hosted a community survey with businesses and organizations in the spring and summer of 2023.
 Recognizing the immense history of LDW engagement in the Duwamish Valley over the last two decades, content within this plan is heavily informed by previous engagement plans, such as the 2016 EPA Community Involvement Plan, and by feedback from EPA's Lower Duwamish Waterway Roundtable events in 2022.
 While the EPA's 2016 Community Involvement Plan focuses on public involvement more generally as it relates to remedial design, this COCP focuses on communications with the public during the pre-construction and construction phases, and community concerns specific to construction.
+This COCP will be updated during construction as appropriate in the event that communication protocols need to be modified.